ClassicPress/ClassicPress-Migration-Plugin/README.md

-# Switch to ClassicPress from WordPress
+# Switch to ClassicPress

-Disable gutenberg call to action inside the dashboard

-## Description

-Disable Gutenberg call to action inside the dashboard.

-## Changelog

-### 1.0.0

-* Initial release.
-* Disable Gutenberg call to action inside the dashboard.
+This is a stub plugin that will eventually switch a WordPress installation to ClassicPress.